 As far back as the 15th century, English cooks discovered that wine-poaching hard pears made them both tender and palatable.
 One Syon Abbey recipe had cooks: “pare wardens (hard cooking pears) clean, seethe them in red wine till they be tender, then take them up and put them in a pot; put thereto wine of Crete or Vernage (Verona)…powder of sugar and powder of ginger and let them boil awhile and then serve forth.”

 Our recipe doesn’t depart much from these medieval English origins.
-It yields deep-red spiced pears with lots of beautiful poaching liquid that you can cook down to a syrupy glaze.
-Chilled and served with or without the wine glaze, these pears are elegant, fat free and extremely flavorful.
-We like them so much, we made them the star of our Pear Rosemary Honey Cream tart.
-Be sure to use very firm pears—we tested the recipe with several different varieties and hard, small Bosc pears seemed best suited.
-The pears are nice on their own, or, with a cheese course.
+It yields deeply-hued spiced pears with beautiful poaching liquid that you cook down to a syrupy glaze.
+Chilled, these pears are elegant, fat free and extremely flavorful.
+We like them so much, we paired them with panna cotta as a special dessert, and we made them the star of our Pear Rosemary Honey Cream tart.

 - Poached Pear Ingredients